CHCRowley/asap-coding-challenge/README.md

 5. Access the app from `http://127.0.0.1:5000/`

+## Project structure

+- `data` contains:
+  - `local_authority_district_boundaries.geojson`: this contains the spatial data for each local authority.
+  - `median_annual_pay.tsv`: this contains the median annual pay for each local authority where available, from 2004 to 2024.

+- The `mapping` module is used to process the data:
+  - `mapping.prep_data` is used to read and process the median annual pay data into a Pandas DataFrame.
+  - `mapping.folium_map` is used to convert the spatial data into a GeoPandas DataFrame, which is then merged with the annual pay DataFrame.
+This merged dataset is then used to create a Folium Choropleth map.
+  - `testing_notebook` is offered as a space to conduct exploratory data analysis and prototype Folium maps.

+- `app.py` contains the Flask code.
+It calls functions from `mapping.folium_map` to generate a Folium Choropleth map, which is then rendered as an iframe inside `templates/home.html` and served when calling `flask run`.

 ## Submitting your challenge

 When you have finished the challenge, push your changes and open up a merge request.